Kellect: a Kernel-Based Efficient and Lossless Event Log Collector for Windows Security

-The initialization module configures the collector before starting.
-This module will load the filtering config, event structure, and mirror list to prepare for the startup of ETW.

-\textbf{Load filter config.} In Windows, some processes are assigned a fixed id by the system, such as 4 for system and 148 for register.
+\textbf{The initialization module} is used to configure the collector before it runs.
+This module is responsible for loading the filtering process, event structure and mirror list, so as to prepare for the startup of ETW.
+In Windows, some processes are assigned fixed process IDs by the system.
+For example, 4 means system, and 148 means register.